mdn/content/files/en-us/mozilla/add-ons/webextensions/api/runtime/onperformancewarning/index.md

 - `listener`

   - : The function called when this event occurs.
-The function is passed these arguments:
+The function is passed this argument:

+    - `details`

+      - : `object`.
+An object with the following properties:

         - `category`
-      - : `string`. "content_script", the performance warning event category.
+          - : A {{WebExtAPIRef("runtime.OnPerformanceWarningCategory")}} object indicating the category of the warning.
         - `severity`
           - : `string`.
 The performance warning event severity.
 One of "low", "medium", or "high".
-    - `tabId`
+        - `tabId` {{optional_inline}}
           - : `integer`.
 The ID of the tab that the performance warning relates to, if any.
         - `description`
           - : `string`.
 An explanation of what the warning means, possibly with information on how to address it.

 ## Examples